flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 - track cycle via admin command
 - complete cfg template cycle (new since 2.0)
 - server message to inform players of incoming track change (new since 2.0)
+- session control tab (new since 2.4)
+- connected drivers tab (new since 2.4)
+- track graph tab (new since 2.4)
 - result logging into json, including all players (not only the last connected players), collision events, laps (new since 2.0) (optional upload to database and safety rating based player access will come soon)
 - server chat via server GUI or server command line (new since 2.0)
 - server chat via admin command (new since 2.0)